blacktop/ipsw/www/docs/cli/ipsw/symbolicate.md

   # Useful when reproducing a crash with a different KASLR slide
   # Shows runtime addresses you can use with lldb breakpoints

-# Apply custom slide to dyld_shared_cache frames for lldb live debugging
+# Rebase dyld_shared_cache frames onto a static base (e.g. to match Binary Ninja/IDA)
-❯ ipsw symbolicate panic.ips firmware.ipsw --dsc-slide 0x1a000000
+❯ ipsw symbolicate crash.ips --dsc-slide 0x180000000
-  # For debugging user-space crashes where DSC was loaded at a different address
+  # Cache frames display as base + offset-into-cache so they line up with your disassembler
+  # (uses the report's sharedCache.base to compute the offset; pass 0 for raw cache offsets)

 # Combine both slides for full runtime address mapping
 ❯ ipsw symbolicate panic.ips firmware.ipsw --kc-slide 0x14f74000 --dsc-slide 0x1a000000